3D VR Sketch Guided 3D Shape Prototyping and Exploration: Method

 \subsection{Conditional shape generation}

 As shown in \cref{fig:problems}, a sparse sketch can represent multiple 3D shapes, generally following the sparse sketch strokes.
-Therefore, we would like to be able to generate multiple 3D shapes given a sketch input.
+Therefore, we would like to be able to generate multiple 3D shapes given a sketch.
 We achieve this by training a conditional normalizing flow (CNF) model in the latent space.

 Specifically, we model the conditional distribution of shape embeddings using a RealNVP network \cite{dinh2016density} with five layers as in \cite{sanghi2022clip}.
-It transforms the probability distribution of shape feature embedding $p_e(\boldsymbol{e}_f)$ to a unit Gaussian distribution $p_z(\boldsymbol{z})$.
-We obtain the sketch embedding vector $e_g'$ as described in the previous section, which serves as a condition for our normalizing flow model.
+It transforms the probability distribution of shape feature embedding $p_{\boldsymbol{d}}(\boldsymbol{d}^g)$ to a unit Gaussian distribution $p_z(\boldsymbol{z})$.
+We obtain the sketch embedding vector $\boldsymbol{e}^{c}$ as described in the previous section, which serves as a condition for our normalizing flow model.
 Please note that the sketch encoder parameters $\phi$ are frozen at this stage.
-The sketch condition $(\boldsymbol{e}'_g)^{i}$ is concatenated with the matching 3D shape feature vector $e^{i}_f$ at each scale and translation coupling layers, following RealNVP\cite{dinh2016density}.
-For convenience, we omit in the following equations a superscript $i$:
+The sketch condition $\boldsymbol{e}^{c}$ is concatenated with the matching 3D shape feature vector $\boldsymbol{d}^g$ at each scale and translation coupling layers, following RealNVP \cite{dinh2016density}:

 where $s(\cdot)$ and $t(\cdot)$ are the scale and translation functions, parameterized by a neural network, as described in \cite{dinh2016density}.